 Average page depth

-The 'Average page depth' metric shows how far in a given visit the dimension value is at.
+The 'Average page depth' metric shows how far in a given visit the dimension item is at.
 For example, your home page would typically show a smaller average page depth than your purchase confirmation page, which would typically be further in a visit.
-This metric is helpful when you want to understand how many pages in a given dimension value sits on average.
+This metric is helpful when you want to understand how many pages in a given dimension item sits on average.
 You can use this information to optimize certain pages toward fresh visitors if the page as a low depth on average.